guyomd/vsm/README.md

   1678.668493	5.783	43.75	5.0	100.0	100.0	0.0	0.4
   ```

-* **[Optional] FMD properties for each pixel** (_e.g.,_ `fmd_info.txt`): Describes the bounds and completeness periods of frequency-magnitude distributions (FMD) for each pixel of the grid output by the program `voronoi2density.py`.
+* **[Optional] FMD properties for each pixel** (_e.g.,_ `fmd_info.txt`): Describes the bounds and completeness periods of frequency-magnitude distributions (FMD) for each pixel defined in the grid output by the program `voronoi2density.py`.
 When completeness durations are specified in this file, they replace durations provided in the Magnitude Bin Configuration file, see above.
 One line per pixel, with semicolumn-delimited columns.
 Each line starting with "#" is considered as a comment and skipped.\
 Columns order: [CENTRAL LON] [CENTRAL LAT] [MMIN] [MMAX] [COMPLETENESS DURATION BIN 1] [COMPLETENESS DURATION BIN 2] ...
 [COMPLETENESS DURATION BIN N]\
 The first 3 columns are mandatory, others are optional.